-Quill (or quill pen) is a writing tool which is made from a flight feather of a large bird and which uses ink to leave marks on a writing surface.
-The point of the feather is treated so it can be used for writing and a hollow shaft of the feather holds the ink which, from there, flows to the tip by capillary action.
+Quill (or quill pen) is a writing tool made from a large bird's flight feathers and uses ink to leave marks on a writing surface.
+The point of the feather is treated so it can be used for writing, and a hollow shaft of the feather holds the ink, which, from there, flows to the tip by capillary action.
 Quills were made from feathers of different birds, but the best ones were made from goose, swan, and turkey feathers.

-But you can’t just take a feather, dip it in ink and use it for writing - you have to prepare it (well, technically you can, but it won’t work that good nor write that beautiful).
+But you can’t just take a feather, dip it in ink and use it for writing - you have to prepare it (technically, you can, but it won’t work that well nor write beautifully).
 There are different methods of treating feathers to become quills.
-They all use large feathers (only 5 or 6 largest) from goose, swan or turkey (although feathers of crow, eagle, owl or hawk can also be used) and try to harden its shaft.
-Some methods place shaft of the feather into hot ashes until it is soft.
-After that, father is flattened on a hard surface with a pen knife and rounded with fingers.
-Other methods use hot water or hot sand, but the main idea is to cure the feather and make it more flexible so it can withstand longer writing.
-After the curing, next step is removing of the point of the feather with a small knife (called pen knife).
-The point is removed under the angle, not far from the point and an upper side of the quill.
+They all use large feathers (only 5 or 6 largest) from goose, swan, or turkey (although crow, eagle, owl, or hawk feathers can also be used) and try to harden their shaft.
+Some methods place the shaft of the feather into hot ashes until it is soft.
+After that, the father is flattened on a hard surface with a pen knife and rounded with fingers.
+Other methods use hot water or sand, but the main idea is to cure the feather and make it more flexible to withstand longer writing.
+After the curing, the next step is removing the point of the feather with a small knife (called a pen knife).
+The point is removed under the angle, not far from the point, and the upper side of the quill.
 It makes an oval hole.
 Then, a slit is made on the top side of the quill with the same pen knife.
-Slit will lead the ink from the shaft to the point of the quill by capillary action.
-On the lower side of the quill, a scoop is then cut which is larger than a first cut.
-Tip of the quill is slowly taking shape.
-Corners on the both sides of the nib are cut off, and nib is then made flat.
-If made correctly, quill can last long without the need to be sharpened again.
+The slit will lead the ink from the shaft to the quill's point by capillary action.
+On the lower side of the quill, a scoop is cut larger than the first cut.
+The tip of the quill is slowly taking shape.
+Corners on both sides of the nib are cut off, and the nib is then made flat.
+If made correctly, the quill can last long without the need to be sharpened again.